 The Grafana Stack: Loki, Tempo, and Mimir for Open Observability

-Grafana Labs has built over the last few years a complete observability stack that rivals classic options (Elasticsearch + Jaeger + Prometheus) and cloud offerings (Datadog, New Relic).
-Three open components: Loki for logs, Tempo for traces, Mimir for metrics.
+Grafana Labs has built a complete observability stack that rivals classic options (Elasticsearch + Jaeger + Prometheus) and cloud offerings (Datadog, New Relic).
+Three open components: Loki[1] for logs, Tempo[2] for traces, Mimir[3] for metrics.
 All with similar design: object-storage-backed, minimal indices, queries via Grafana.

-The shared innovation of the three projects is storing data in S3/GCS/Azure Blob buckets, with only a minimal index for lookup.
+The shared innovation of all three projects is storing data in S3/GCS/Azure Blob buckets with only a minimal index for lookup.
 This contrasts with:

-Loki doesn’t index log content, only labels (like {app="api", level="error"}).
-Searches inside the log happen by scanning — slow compared to Elasticsearch, but much cheaper.
+Loki[1] doesn’t index log content, only labels like {app="api", level="error"}.
+Searches inside logs happen by scanning — slower than Elasticsearch, but much cheaper.

 Where Loki wins: